openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofTriangle(p1, p2, p3);
 	}

-So we are now using `of2Vec` to figure out our offset.
-To do that, we need to create a vector that points rightward.
+So we are now using `ofVec2f` to figure out our offset.
+To do that we need to create a vector that points rightward.
 Why rightward?
-Well, that's the 0 degree direction.
+Well that's the 0 degree direction.
 This is why we initially created our triangles pointing rightward from the mouse.
 Both our offset and our triangle are pointing in the same direction.
-So when we apply the same rotation to both of them, they stay in sync (i.e. both pointing away from the mouse cursor).
-See what happens if you try doing `triangleOffset.rotate(rotation+90);`  You'll get a swirling blob of triangles.
-Hey, you might even like that effect better than the original.
+So when we apply the same rotation to both of them they stay in sync (i.e. both pointing away from the mouse cursor).
+See what happens if we try doing `triangleOffset.rotate(rotation+90);`  We get a swirling blob of triangles.
+Hey, we might even like that effect better than the original.

 **[Note: this explanation may need clarification; also, possibly introduce vector length here?]**

 How about we add some color?
-I won't get offended if you'd rather use your own colors.

 		ofColor aqua(0, 252, 255, alpha);
 		ofColor purple(198, 0, 205, alpha);
-		ofColor inbetween = aqua.getLerped(purple, ofRandom(1.0));
+		ofColor inBetween = aqua.getLerped(purple, ofRandom(1.0));
-		ofSetColor(inbetween);
+		ofSetColor(inBetween);

 ![Triangle Brush Final](images/intrographics_trianglebrushfinal.png "Results of using the final triangle brush")

-And once again, you can play with turning off fill and changing line width if you like.
+Once again, we can play with turning off fill and changing line width if we would like.

-But now you are a master of rectangles, circles, ellipses, lines and triangles, you can make other brushes that strike your fancy.
-(Or you can go off and make something other than a brush.)
-In the next section, we'll hop into freeform shapes and how you can use those to create paths out of your digital brush strokes.
+By now we are a master of rectangles, circles, ellipses, lines and triangles.
+We also have a basic understanding for how we the can create custom digital brushes.
+In the next section, we'll hop into freeform shapes and how we can use them to create paths using of our digital brush strokes.

 **Go back and add subheaders for each brush to better break up the sections and then title them with the concepts that will be introduced (and add that to the outline)**

-**Need a section on saving your final image**
+**Need a section on saving our final image**

 **Need to include links to works by artists using these approaches**

 ### 1.2 Freeform Shapes ###

-In the last section, we drew our graphics directly onto the screen.
-We were storing the graphics (the brush strokes) as pixels.
-This is known as [raster graphics](http://en.wikipedia.org/wiki/Raster_graphics "Raster Graphics Wiki").
-That means that it is hard for us to erase just the last brush stroke.
+In the last section we drew our graphics directly onto the screen.
+We were storing graphics (the brush strokes) as pixels, and therefore using [raster graphics](http://en.wikipedia.org/wiki/Raster_graphics "Raster Graphics Wiki").
+For this reason, it is hard for us to erase just the last brush stroke.
 It also makes it hard for us to rescale graphics once they are drawn.
 In contrast, there is something called [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics "Vector Graphics Wiki").
-The graphics that you draw as stored as a list of geometric objects (also called geometric primitives) instead of pixel values.
-Those objects can be modified after you "place" them on your screen.
-You can erase or rescale a brush stroke with ease.
-You might already be familiar with the concept of vector graphics if you have used software like Adobe Illustrator, Inkscape, etc.
+With vector graphics, the graphics that we draw are stored as a list of geometric objects (also called geometric primitives) instead of pixel values.
+Those objects can be modified after we "place" them on our screen.
+This allows us to erase or rescale a brush stroke with ease.
+Vector graphics are used most prominently with software Adobe Illustrator, Inkscape, etc.

 Why does any of that matter?
 We are moving into the territory of vector graphics by using freeform shapes in openFrameworks.
 We are going to be using structures that allow us to store and draw paths.

 #### 1.2a Hello Polyline ####

 Create a new project and call it something like PathBrush.
-Say hello to [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"), who is about to become our buddy.
-What's an ofPolyline?
-It is a data structure that allows you to store a series of sequential points and then draw them to create a line or shape.
-Like with `ofColor` and `ofVec2f`, `ofPolyline` gives you a bunch of handy helper functions to make life easier.
+Then say hello to [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"), who is about to become our buddy. `ofPolyline` is a data structure that allows us to store a series of sequential points and then draw them to create a line or shape.
+Like with `ofColor` and `ofVec2f`, `ofPolyline` gives us a bunch of handy helper functions to make life easier.

-How about we get acquainted with ofPolyline in the context of some code?
+How about we get acquainted with `ofPolyline` in the context of some code?
 Let's define three `ofPolylines` in the header file (.h):

 	ofPolyline straightSegmentPolyline;
 	ofPolyline curvedSegmentPolyline;
 	ofPolyline closedShapePolyline;

-Now, we can fill those polylines with points in the `setup` function of the source file (.cpp):
+Now, we can fill those polylines with points in the `setup()` function of the source file (.cpp):

 	straightSegmentPolyline.addVertex(100, 100);
 	straightSegmentPolyline.addVertex(150, 150);